jupyter/nbconvert/docs/source/execute_api.rst

 ``CellExecutionError`` is raised.
 The messages directs the user to the saved notebook for further inspection.

-As a last scenario, sometimes notebooks contains independent computations in each code cell.
+As a last scenario, it is sometimes useful to execute notebooks which raise exceptions, for example to show an error conditions.
-In this case it can be useful to run the notebook until the end, in order to get a complete picture of all cells that are failing.
-Luckily enough, the ``allow_errors`` traitlet (default False) allows to do that.
+In this case, instead of stopping the execution on the first error, we can keep executing the notebook using the traitlet ``allow_errors`` (default False).
 With ``allow_errors=True``,
-the notebook is executed until the end, and a ``CellExecutionError`` is raised if one or more cells threw an error.
-In this case, the output notebook will contain the stack-traces and error messages for all the failing cells.
+the notebook is executed until the end, regardless of any error encountered during the execution.
+The output notebook, will contain the stack-traces and error messages for **all** the cells raising exceptions.